A Guide to Create a Telecommuting Policy During the Coronavirus

 Work-from-home policies are essential in situations such as a public health emergency like the COVID-19 pandemic or other major business disruption that prevent employees from physically coming into work.
 While many businesses and employees may currently be required to work from home, there are many telecommuting pros and cons to consider if you’re considering putting a policy into place.

-Employers and employees alike stand to benefit from telecommuting policies.
+Telecommuting policies can benefit employers and employees alike.
 Here's a look at some of them:

-Fewer workplace distractions: Many employees find that being out of the office enables them to focus more effectively on their jobs.
+Many employees find that being out of the office enables them to focus more effectively on their jobs.
 Distractions and interruptions are common in a workplace setting, while a controlled home environment often increases an employee's ability to concentrate on a particular task for a longer period of time.
 Keep in mind that during a difficult time such as the current COVID-19 pandemic, employees both at home and at work may be struggling with their own challenges.
 Acknowledge that this may be a tough time and provide support where you can (an employee assistance program and financial wellness tools are great resources).

-Boost in employee morale: Giving employees the option to work remotely, either on occasion or all the time, may result in higher employee engagement and morale due to factors like:
+Allowing employees to work remotely, whether on a temporary basis or all the time, may result in higher employee engagement and morale due to factors like: